kwanwan/WorkBetter/README.md

 ## Scenario

-You are an application developer who is developing a container native HR application using JET for building the web application to be used in a browser from a mobile phone up to desptop.
-This web application is designed as a microservice to run in a Docker container and deployed to Kubenetes.
+You are an application developer who is developing a container native HR application using JET for building the web application to be used in a browser from a mobile phone or a desktop.
+This web application is designed as a microservice to run in a Docker container and deployed to Kubernetes.

-The reason why you want to adopt a container native approach has partially been driven by the need to go to market quicker, by delivering new features more frequently, but also more reliably.
+The reason why you want to adopt a container native approach has partially been driven by the need to go to market quicker by delivering new features more frequently, but also more reliably.
 And you are able to do this by developing Microservices that has less dependencies on other services, as well as the footprint being smaller, easier to deploy and starts up faster.
 What’s also attractive with Microservices is that you can use the best programming language for the job.
 To be able to deliver this new style of container native application approach, you will need to adopt the Agile development practice to continuously integrate and deliver these services and features.
 The application basically consists of the user interface that is built using Oracle JET framework, packaged as a Docker image and deployed to a Kubernetes cluster hosted on Oracle Cloud Infrastructure.

 ![](images/0.1.png)